lauracdobie/pda_static_and_dynamic_testing/part_1_docs/testing_task_1.md

 # Total needs to be set to 0 to start with, or its value will not increment as we iterate over the list
   for card in cards:
     total += card.value
 # Need to convert total to string and add in a space after the f in of.
-Indentation error for return."
+Indentation error for return
     return "You have a total of" + total

 ```